space-code/flare/Sources/Flare/Flare.docc/Articles/promotional-offers.md

 }
 ```

+### Perform a Purchase with the Promotional Offer

-Fourth, complete the purchase with the promotional offer.
+Complete the purchase with the promotional offer.

 ```swift
 func purchase(product: StoreProduct, discount: StoreProductDiscount, signedData: SignedData) {